itskshitija/Tesla-Stock-Price-Prediction/README.md

 We ran an ADF test (Augmented Dickey-Fuller Test) after differencing.
 Below is a result
 ![image](https://github.com/user-attachments/assets/c35a109c-4747-40c5-90ac-64bdf22573a1)

-- P value is now greater than 0.05, hence we will reject the null hypothesis
+- P value is now less than 0.05, hence we will reject the null hypothesis
 - The mean and Standard deviation of the data are now constant
 - Now our time series data is stationary